 I wanted to include at least one book that focused more on herbal stories than recipes.
 A book on herbal being rather than doing.
 I had heard about Judith Berger's book, Herbal Rituals, and how wonderful it was supposed to be long before I ever held a copy in my hands.
 It had been out of print for a long time and used copies were ridiculously expensive.
 I got lucky one day, though, and thrifted a cheap copy.
 It is truly as delightful as I had been told and I am so happy that it has been re-released as an ebook.
 Berger writes a chapter for each month of the year, weaving in reflections of her Brooklyn childhood, with stories of plants friends she has made of the years along with sweet and simple recipes.
 It is important to be told and read stories about herbs for that is the way that we have collected and passed on herbal knowledge for longer than our modern materia medicas.
 To re-member how to be plant stories and be materia medicas and be the possibilities of healing.

-I also want to mention the Resource List put together by Jennifer Patterson which includes herbal resources centering radical herbalists and a whole lot more.
+I also want to mention the Resource List put together by Jennifer Patterson which includes herbal resources centering radical herbalists, herbalists of color, queer herbalists and a whole lot more.

 A great online resource is The Herbarium which focuses on traditional western herbalism for times of transition.
 The resources are beginner friendly, but experienced herbalists will find plenty to enjoy, too.